Razat94/learn/PowerBI/README-PowerBI.md

 	The data model includes a fact table called 'Sales' and a dimension table called 'Regions' with unique region names.
 	You need to filter sales data by region.
 What should you do?

-	A. Creating a one-to-many relationship from 'RegionName' in 'Regions' to 'Region' in 'Sales' enables effective filtering of sales data by region.
+	[x] A. Creating a one-to-many relationship from 'RegionName' in 'Regions' to 'Region' in 'Sales' enables effective filtering of sales data by region.
 	B. Combining the 'Sales' and 'Regions' tables into a calculated table is inefficient and unnecessary for filtering by region.
 	C. Enabling bidirectional cross-filtering for relationships is unnecessary and could lead to ambiguity.
 	D. Setting the cross-filter direction of the existing relationship to single does not establish a relationship if one does not already exist.

-	Solution: A

 	-- Q3: --
 	Your organization has a Power BI model with multiple tables, including a  'Sales' table with transactional data and a 'Products' table with product details.

 	You need to aggregate sales data by product categories.
 	What should you do?